pixel-tree/cloudy-logic/README.md

 git clone https://github.com/pixel-tree/cloudy-logic.git
 ```

-Create and activate virtualenv (alternatively use whatever you use):
+Create and activate virtualenv (or alternatively use whatever you use):

 ```
 cd cloudy-logic